Dallas likes to read and review fiction and write original articles about films, books, video games, and other media.

 The central cast is rounded up by the new addition of Nikki Fuller-Smith—a young university student who finds herself drawn into the seedy world of amateur pornography when she agrees to perform in Sick Boy's film.

 Finding himself drawn back to Scotland, a chance encounter leads to a reunion of sorts between Renton and Sick Boy.
 Despite his obvious reluctance to be drawn back into his old life, Renton's lingering sense of guilt compels him to agree to invest in Sick Boy's film.
 It's just unfortunate that Renton's return to Scotland happens to coincide with Begbie's release from prison.

 How It Compared to Trainspotting

-Something that I should probably admit upfront is that I just didn't enjoy Porno as much as I did Trainspotting.
-Things do get off to a pretty good start admittedly, and for a while, it seems as though Porno will be able to maintain that same balance of bleakness and black humour that made Trainspotting so fascinating.
+Something that I should probably admit up front is that I just didn't enjoy Porno as much as I did Trainspotting.
+Things do get off to a pretty good start admittedly, and for a while, it seems as though Porno will be able to maintain that same balance of bleakness and black humor that made Trainspotting so fascinating.

-Regardless of the reasons behind it, the end result is that without some amount of humour to take the edge of, Porno essentially becomes a bleak and uncomfortable story of unpleasant people doing unpleasant things to each other.
-To an extent, these characters managed to come across as almost likeable in Trainspotting, but here, it seems as though their various character flaws have only grown worse with time.
+Regardless of the reasons behind it, the end result is that without some amount of humor to take the edge off, Porno essentially becomes a bleak and uncomfortable story of unpleasant people doing unpleasant things to each other.
+To an extent, these characters managed to come across as almost likable in Trainspotting, but here, it seems as though their various character flaws have only grown worse with time.

 Despite all of this, though, Porno still manages to be oddly and uncomfortably fascinating.
 If you finished Trainspotting wanting to know more about these characters (and, really, you should read Trainspotting before you touch this one), then Porno will give you exactly what you want.
 Though you should also prepare yourself—if you struggled with the subject matter and some of the content of Trainspotting, then you are not likely to have an easier time here.